turingschool/mod-0-curriculum/back-end/methods.md

 ### Arguments & Parameters

 <span class="vocab">Arguments</span> are the technical term for the inputs to a method such as the String that was provided in the parenthesis after the method name in the previous example.
 As developers, we have the control to name the <span class="vocab">parameters</span>, or placeholders, for the data that will be passed in.
 Those names should follow variable name conventions and be concise, yet descriptive.
+The number of arguments passed in should match the number of parameters declared.

 ```ruby
 # name is a parameter